MohammedAljahdali/MultiClassClassificationAndNeuralNetworks/README.md

 # MultiClassClassificationAndNeuralNetworks
-Project from Machine Learning course by Andrew Ng
+Project from Machine Learning course by Andrew Ng.
+Implementation of one-vs-all logistic regression and neural networks to recognize hand-written digits.